 The NRC inspection program covers only small samples of licensee activities in any particular area.
 The sample sizes specified in the inspection procedures are based on the relative importance of the area covered by the procedure to the other areas inspected by the program.
 They are also based on the inspectors choosing a “smart” sample instead of a statistically based random sample because the risk-informed nature of the inspection program requires the inspections to be focused on those aspects of plant operations and licensee activities that could pose the greatest risk to public health and safety.
 The philosophy behind this concept is that the licensee’s processes are effective if they deal properly with the items of greatest significance.
 Some areas (such as reviewing 10 CFR 50.59 evaluations) do not have a direct connection with risk and inspection sample sizes in these areas are chosen to provide periodic indications of a licensee’s performance in those areas.

+Information related to industry operating experience can be useful to NRC inspectors during their review of licensee activities.
+The integration of operating experience into the Reactor Oversight Process is discussed in Inspection Manual Chapter 2523, “NRC Application of Operating Experience in the Reactor Oversight Process.”
+Additionally, inspectors are encouraged to use previously identified operating experience issues which are associated with each of the baseline inspection procedures as part of their inspection preparation.
+A list of these generic communications can be found at NRR webpage titled “Cross Reference of Generic Communications with Inspection Procedures," http://nrr10.nrc.gov/rorp/historical-ref.html.

 08.02 Allocation of Resources as a Function of Performance Assessment.
 The results of plant performance assessments are an important factor in defining the inspection program for each plant.
 The baseline inspections are the level of defined requirements for all plants and additional regional supplemental inspections will be planned for plants whose performance is below a certain level, i.e., the licensee response band.
 The amount and focus of the additional supplemental inspections will be proportional to the plant’s assessed performance and the nature of the issues that provide the indication of that performance.
 See IMC 0305, “Operating